9beach/analyze-sgf/README.md

 * Bad moves (18.45%, 19/103): move 64, move 96, move 102, move 104, move 106, move 108, move 114, move 116, move 120, move 138, move 146, move 150, move 166, move 172, move 174, move 176, move 180, move 184, move 190
 * Bad hot spots (1.94%, 2/103): move 174, move 176

-Good move: less than 2% win rate loss
+Good move: less than 2% win rate drop
-Bad move: more than 5% win rate loss
+Bad move: more than 5% win rate drop
-Bad hot spot: more than 20% win rate loss
+Bad hot spot: more than 20% win rate drop

-Variations added for the moves of more then 5% win rate loss.
+Variations added for the moves of more then 5% win rate drop.
 The maximum variation number for each move is 10.

 Analyzed by KataGo Parallel Analysis Engine (6415 max visits).